Below you’ll find various bits of Predator 2 trivia

 - The Predator’s sounds consist of pre-recorded animal sounds from cats, tigers, lions, bears, etc.

-- The Jamaican voodoo posse gangs seen in the film were based on actual gangs that were terrorizing New York City and Kansas City at one point in the mid- to late-1980s.
+- The Jamaican voodoo posse gangs seen in the film were based on actual gangs that were terrorizing New York City and Kansas City at one point in the 1980’s.

-- Bill Paxton has been killed or assaulted in some way by an Alien, a Predator and a Terminator.
+- Bill Paxton was one of two actors to have been killed on screen by an Alien, Predator and a Terminator.
 The other was Lance Henriksen.

 - The last name of the character “Danny” (Rubén Blades) is “Archuleta”.
 J. Tom Archuleta was the second assistant director of both this movie and Predator.

 - Voodoo is seen to be used by the Jamaicans in the film but it’s not actually practiced in Jamaica but in Haiti.
 The Jamaican religion similar to voodoo is called obeah.